The Ultimate Lobster Mushroom Recipe (Plus 2 Bonus Ones)

 Alternatively, if you're feeling adventurous, you can forage for lobster mushrooms yourself using these tips.

-• Where they grow: In the Northern parts of the USA and Southern parts of Canada, but most abundantly in the Pacific Northwest.
-They generally grow in coniferous forests.
+• Where they grow: In the Northern parts of the USA and Southern parts of Canada, but most abundantly in the Pacific Northwest, they generally grow in coniferous forests.

 • When they grow: In summer and fall, particularly after rain or during times of constant humidity.